mclendon99/ddns/README.md

+# Godaddy scripts

-A collection of bash scripts to manage godaddy remotely
+A collection of bash scripts to manage godaddy records remotely.

-The ddns.conf file is on the form:
+The ddns.conf file is of the form:

 otegdapikey="Your OTE GoDaddy API key" gdapikey="Your GoDaddy API key" mydomain="Your domain name"

+The following files are supplied:

-ddns-a.sh - Updates godaddy A record if different than your external IP ddns-cname.sh - Updates godaddy cname if different than external IP ddns-acme.sh {ACME challenge} - Adds an ACME challenge record
+ddns-a.sh - Updates godaddy A record if different than your external IP ddns-cname.sh - Adds a godaddy CNAME record for the local host ddns-acme.sh {ACME challenge} - Adds an ACME challenge record